smartenies/AQS_Data_Scrape/README.md

 ### For Wande (11/15/18)

-- I've generated estimates for ozone at the grid points using both inverse-distance weighting and ordinary kriging.
+- I've generated estimates for ozone and PM2.5 at the grid points using both inverse-distance weighting and ordinary kriging.
 Sometimes the model has a difficult time fitting a semivarigram to the data, and kriged estimates aren't available.
-    - All estiamtes for ozone are in ppb
+    - All estiamtes for ozone (44201) are in ppb
+    - All estimates for PM2.5 (88101) are in ug/m3

 - You'll have to take a look at the distribution of each daily estimate in order to see if you want to use the kriged data.
-IDW estiamtes may be better given some of the limitations (time resolution, spatial coverage of monitors)
+IDW estimates may be better given some of the limitations (time resolution, spatial coverage of monitors)

 - Due to storage issues on my U:/ drive, the output files are currently here: